-I've been a beauty product junkie for as long as I can remember.
-I'm someone who browses the beauty and makeup aisles in stores and frequently reads about all the latest and greatest skin care products online.
+I've loved makeup and beauty products for as long as I can remember.
+I enjoy browsing the makeup and skin care aisles in stores and reading about the latest and greatest new products online.

-Though I usually try to find drugstore-priced items first, I sometimes make exceptions for great products that are only found in department stores or online.
+Though I try to find drugstore-priced items first, I sometimes make exceptions for great products at department stores or beauty specialty stores.

 Here are a few tricks to make the most out of this foundation:

-1) Get the Jane Iredale Flocked Sponge for easy, natural application.
+- Get the Jane Iredale Flocked Sponge for easy, natural application.
 The compact comes with a thin puff, but I've found the Flocked Sponge to make applying and blending the makeup easier.
-A good Kabuki brush is also a nice way to achieve an air-brushed look with this powder.
+A good Kabuki brush is another way to achieve an air-brushed look with this powder.

-2) Make sure your skin is exfoliated and moisturized prior to application.
-If you skin is dry and flaky, powder foundations tend to accentuate that.
+- Make sure your skin is exfoliated and well-moisturized prior to application.
+If your skin is dry and flaky, powder foundations tend to accentuate that.

-3) Don’t drop the compact.
-Mineral powders are a bit more fragile, so handle with care so your compact lasts until it's gone.
+- Don’t drop the compact.
+Mineral powders are a bit more fragile, so handle with care so your compact lasts.

 Where to Buy: JaneIredale.com, Amazon and other beauty retailers